hoehermann/purple-gowhatsapp/README.md

   Special compatibility setting for protocol bridges like Spectrum or bitlbee.
 Setting this to true (default: false) will have the following effects:
     * System messages will be treated just like normal messages, allowing them to be logged and forwarded.
 This only affects soft errors regarding a specific conversation, e.g. "message could not be sent".
     * After a message has been sent successfully, it is not explicitly echoed locally.

-    * Account credentials are not only stored in the account data store, but also in its password store.
+* `autojoin-chats`
-    * After connecting, the account automatically joins all chats representing the WhatsApp groups.
+  Automatically join all chats representing the WhatsApp groups after connecting and every time group information is provided.
+This is useful for protocol bridges.

 * `database-address`
   whatsmeow stores all session information in a SQL database.